 8. Corpse Bride

-Frankenweenie is Tim Burton’s take on Frankenstein, as when a young Victor’s (not the same Victor from Corpse Bride) dog passes away he succeeds in bringing him back, but at what cost.
-This movie is so bittersweet, and sad, but feels spoopy all the same.
+Frankenweenie is Tim Burton’s take on Frankenstein, as when a young Victor’s (not the same Victor from Corpse Bride) dog passes away he succeeds in bringing him back, but at a cost.

 6. The Rocky Horror Picture Show

 This is the third time Rocky Horror has come up in a blog post because it’s just so iconic, as one of the best rock musical movies, and for it’s Halloween-y songs.